 Workers often have doubts and questions related to workers compensation that only an expert can answer.

-The workers compensation system safeguards the interests of employees injured at the workplace.
+The workers’ compensation system safeguards the interests of employees injured in the workplace.
 It provides for medical expenses and disability benefits in case the employee has been rendered incapable of returning to work.
 A lot of confusion prevails among injured workers as regards to workers compensation.
 Kansas City Missouri workers compensation lawyers have provided answers to some common questions concerning workers compensation benefits.

 What Injuries Are Covered by Missouri Workers Compensation?

 To be eligible for workers compensation, the injury, mental illness, occupational disease or death must result from an accident or exposure to hazards at the workplace.

 Am I Eligible to Receive Workers Compensation Benefits for Repetitive Motion Injuries?

 If the injury has resulted from consistent and repeated physical movement of certain parts of the body such as an ankle or fingers while performing normal work activities, the injured worker may be eligible for workers compensation benefits.
 Carpal tunnel syndrome is a common repetitive stress injury that is eligible for workers compensation.